-Given the enormous potential of professional Zakat, the effort to realize that promise should go on.
-One study aims to investigate the elements that influence Muslims' compliance with professional Zakat.
-The Theory of Planned Behavior (TPB), first presented by Ajzen in 1991, is one of the theories that is commonly used to describe the elements of compliant behavior.
-Perceived behavioral control, attitude, and subjective norm are some of the characteristics that influence the intention to act, according to the TPB.
-Currently, the previous TPB studies in the area of behavioral Zakat compliance are not specifying professional Zakat behavior, such as Al Jaffri Saad and Haniffa (2014); Heikal et al. (2014); Andam and Osman (2016); Farouk et al. (2017); Farouk et al. (2018); and Saad et al. (2020).
+As the great potential of professional zakat, the effort to unlock that potentiality should be continued.
+One of the studies is to explore what factors that affect Muslim compliance with professional zakat.
+One of the theories that are frequently used to explain factors of compliance behavior is the Theory of Planned Behavior (TPB) which was introduced by Ajzen (1991).
+The TPB explained that the intention to act is determined by several factors such as perceived behavioral control, subjective norm, and attitude.
+Currently, the previous TPB studies in the area of behavioral Zakat compliance are not specifying into Professional Zakat behavior, such as Al Jaffri Saad and Haniffa (2014); Heikal et al. (2014); Andam and Osman, (2016); Farouk et al. (2017); Farouk et al. (2018); and Saad et al. (2020).

-This study aims to clarify the variables that influence Muzakki's desire to comply with professional Zakat payment as an intervening variable for professional Zakat behavior compliance.
-Specifically, the study converts the current TPB factors into a number of sub-factors.
-Positivity is the result of the attitude factor.
-Peer influence and religious leaders are used to modify the subjective norm, while Zakat knowledge and the standard of Zakat distribution are used to change perceived behavioral control.
-A total of 129 Muzakki respondents in Indonesia provided the study's data.
-SEM, or structural equation modeling, is used to analyze the primer data.
+This study tries to elaborate on the factors affecting the intention of muzakki to comply with Professional Zakat payment as an intervening variable for compliance with professional Zakat behavior.
+In particular, the study translates existing TPB factors into several sub-factors.
+The attitude factor is translated into a positive attitude.
+The subjective norm is modified into the peer influence and religious leaders, while the perceived behavioral control is changed into Zakat knowledge and quality of Zakat distribution.
+The data of the study is collected from 129 respondents of muzakki in Indonesia.
+Structural equation modeling (SEM) is employed to analyze the primer data.

-The significance of the study is expected to extend the limitation of TPB studies in the area of professional Zakat.
-By knowing the factors that affect the intention to pay professional Zakat, the Zakat authorities will be able to focus on building the strategies on the significant factors to increase professional Zakat payment.
-Moreover, this study is significant in increasing the awareness of the Muslim majority about the existence of professional Zakat.
+The significance of the study is expected to extend the limitation of TPB studies in the area of Professional Zakat.
+By knowing the factors that affect the intention to pay professional zakat, the Zakat authorities will be able to focus on building the strategies on the significant factors to increase professional Zakat payment.
+Moreover, this study is significant in increasing the awareness of the Muslim majority about the existence of professional zakat.
 Finally, this study will increase the literacy of Zakat amongst Muslims around the world.